Avoid costly email migration project mistakes

 A holistic view from the outset can save time and money

-There are plenty of good reasons to migrate enterprise email.
-They include compliance, functionality, security, cost savings (and many more that each justify their own blogs).
+There are plenty of good reasons to migrate email to Office 365.
+These reasons include compliance, functionality, security, cost savings (and many more that each justify their own blogs).
 But there’s a natural inclination among some organizations to be over-cautious in project execution – and that can cause problems further down the line.

 One of the most common pitfalls we’ve encountered in over ten years helping customers migrate their email ecosystems is that they often treat the ‘triple stack’ of live mail, archives and local PST files as completely separate problems.
 There are several reasons for this:

 - It’s normal practice to break large projects down into discrete sub-projects that are run consecutively rather concurrently.